Hey! Thanks for stopping by Apathy Ends, my name is Chris but I go by “Mr AE” around here.

 Shortly after the shock, I started Googling ways to pay down Student Loan Debt faster.
 Those searches rapidly turned into a Personal Finance obsession that culminated in starting this site.

-In the 4 years since, we have paid off over $65,000 and amassed a $100,000 in our various investment accounts.
+In the last 3 Years, We Paid off $60,000 in Debt while Building a $90,000 Nest Egg.
 Our savings rate hovers around 39% of our after-tax income and we should be debt free by the end of 2018 (outside our mortgage).

 Start Today – Perfect Later